prebid/prebid.github.io/dev-docs/publisher-api-reference/bidderSettings.md

 ##### 2.6. storageAllowed

-By default, bid adapters can access browser cookies and local storage.
-This can be disabled by setting `storageAllowed` to `false`.
+This flag defines if the bid adapter can access browser cookies and local storage.
+<br />Default value is `true` in version 6.x
+<br />Default value is `false` in version 7.x

 Note that:
  - [Disabling device access](/dev-docs/publisher-api-reference/setConfig.html#setConfig-deviceAccess) will prevent access to storage regardless of this setting;
  - `storageAllowed` will only affect bid adapters and not any other type of module (such as analytics or RTD).

 <a id="allowAlternateBidderCodes" />

 ##### 2.7. allowAlternateBidderCodes

 If this flag is set to `true`, bidders that have not been explicitly requested in [`adUnit.bids`](../adunit-reference.html#adunitbids) may take part in the auction.